Here are my other Brazos Bend

 from us, surfacing briefly.
 I tried taking a couple pictures, but it submerged

 so quickly, I could barely focus.
-So, I decided to shoot slow motion video
+So, I

 (since regular would shake too much).
 I got a few very short clips,